-membership in one or more . . . protected categories."
+Associate godonnell@akingump.com New York +1 212.872.1015 "inferior terms, conditions or privileges of employment because of the individual's membership in one or more . . . protected categories."
 This new standard more closely mirrors that under the NYCHRL, where a plaintiff must show that he or she was "treated less well" than other employees because of his or her inclusion in a protected category.

-As under the NYCHRL, companies will have an affirmative defense to liability if they can show that the alleged harassing conduct "does not rise above the level of what a reasonable victim of discrimination with the same protected characteristic would consider petty slights or trivial inconveniences."
+As under the NYCHRL, firms will have an affirmative defense to liability if they can show that the alleged harassing conduct "does not rise above the level of what a reasonable victim of discrimination with the same protected characteristic would consider petty slights or trivial inconveniences."
 This analysis must be undertaken from the perspective of a "reasonable victim . . . with the same protected characteristic" as the plaintiff.